Naviden/AI-and-Big-Data-Course/08_Advanced Machine Learning Model.md

 - $\alpha$ is the learning rate,
 - $h_m(x)$ is the new model fitted to the residual errors of $F_{m-1}(x)$.

-### Use Case Example:
+#### Further Learning Resources
-- **Predictive Modeling:** GBM is widely used in tasks like credit scoring, where accurate predictions from structured data are crucial.
+- Watch this [short video series](https://www.youtube.com/watch?v=3CC4N4z3GJc) by StatQuest for more details about the math behind GBM.

-Take a look at this [short video series](https://www.youtube.com/watch?v=3CC4N4z3GJc) by StatQuest for more details.
+- Take a look at [this notebook](https://github.com/Naviden/AI-and-Big-Data-Course/blob/main/Python%20Code/Algorithms/An%20Intro%20to%20GBM.ipynb) in which we see SVM in action
 ---

 ## 3. Recurrent Neural Networks (RNN)